Bayes-Optimal Fair Classification with Multiple Sensitive Features: Background and Notation

-In practice, achieving the above equalities (i.e., perfect fairness) often leads to a significant sacrifice in efficiency (i.e., increasing expected risk).
-Thus, implementing ``approximate" fairness is often more practical and preferable.
-Previous research typically quantifies fairness by measuring disparities in quantities that would be equalized under perfect fairness, focusing on optimizing risk while imposing constraints to limit these disparities \citep{Zafar2017}.
+{ In practice, perfect fairness (i.e., achieve equalities above) often leads to significant efficiency loss (i.e., higher expected risk) or even is infeasible \citep{makhlouf2021machine}.
+Thus, ``approximate'' fairness is usually more practical and preferable.
+Previous research typically quantifies fairness by measuring disparities in quantities that would be equalized under perfect fairness, focusing on optimizing risk while imposing constraints to limit these disparities \citep{Zafar2017}.}